This module allows you to select a style for the buttons and borders around windows.

-KDE 4.5 default window decoration is called "Oxygen".
+The KDE default window decoration is called "Oxygen".

 Each style has a different look, but also a different “feel”.
 Some have (sometimes invisible) “resize” borders all around the edge, which make resizing easier but moving more difficult.
 Some have no borders on certain edges.
 One (“BII”) even has a dynamically sized and positioned title element.